San Francisco City Hall Wedding Photographer

 One of our most popular packages is our San Francisco Photo Tour.
 Many of our out-of-town wedding couples take advantage of this package, but it's fun for anyone!
 After your City Hall ceremony, we take you on a tour of the town and you can choose the spots!
 If you are a City newcomer, we are happy to help select your locations, just let us know what kinds of things you enjoy doing.
 We provide comfortable transportation (at no additional cost) and make it a fun and romantic experience for the both of you.
 Some of the locations we can visit include: The Palace of Fine Arts, Golden Gate Bridge, Japanese Tea Gardens, Coit Tower, Baker Beach, the Presidio, Ghirardelli Square, Crissy Field, The Botanical Gardens, and the Legion of Honor.
 We drive you to each location and take beautiful wedding pictures of you and also let you wander around and enjoy.
 Want to ride a Cable Car?
 We will take you to the best place to hop on San Francisco's most famous icon and get a fun shot of both of you riding.
 We will escort you to three of the top San Francisco landmarks if time and traffic allow, but the idea is to have fun and not rush from place to place.
 This package includes 4 hours of coverage and you get to keep ALL of the photos we take.

 Many of our customers ask us to expand the tour so they can discover even more quality attractions for picture opportunities.
 We are more than happy to do this and will take you to some of the less popular, but equally beautiful spots.
 No matter what locations you choose, the San Francisco Tour Package is the best way to celebrate your time in this great city by the bay.
 Other premium picture spots are Twin Peaks, Pier 7, Fisherman's Wharf, Fort Point, North Beach, Lover's Lane, Union Square and Golden Gate Park.
 We have an economical city hall package for every budget.
+If you don't find a package that fits your needs, let us know and we would be happy to send you a custom quote.
 If you like the idea of incorporating the best parts of San Francisco into your wedding photos, but don't want to spend as much time, we offer The Golden Gate Package.
 This package offers 1 additional SF location and 2.5 hours of coverage for a lower price.
-You still receive all of the digital images photographed at your event, plus we include sample photos in Sepia Tone and Black & White.
+You still receive all of the digital images photographed at your event, plus we include sample photos in Sepia Tone and Black & White for your review.
 We also provide professional quality wedding albums and full reception coverage if needed.
 To see a YouTube slideshow of a recent SF tour click: Photo Tour or check out the video below!·

 City Hall Ceremony Locations?